Frequently Asked Questions

 Please note that with effect from 2nd May 2011, our US counterparty will implement trading rules control check on all orders being routed to their order management system

-The control rules will check order size relative to a percentage of the stock’s 30 days average daily volume (ADV) – Rule 612 – Check the price of the order relative to a percentage parameter against the National Best Bid/Best Offer (NBBO) quote during core trading session – Rule 614 Initiate a Reject outcome should the above rules be breached
+The control rules will (1) Check order size relative to a percentage of the stock’s 30-days average daily volume (ADV); (2) Check the price of the order relative to a percentage parameter against the National Best Bid/Best Offer (NBBO) quote during core trading session.
+If these rules are violated, the system will automatically reject the orders submitted through our online systems.

 Other faq that might help you